Priyam (2000 film)

-Priyam is a 2000 Indian Malayalam-language romantic comedy film directed by Sanal and starring Kunchacko Boban, Arun, Ashwin, Manjima Mohan and Deepa Nair in the lead roles.
+Priyam is a 2000 Indian Malayalam-language romantic comedy film directed by Sanal and starring Kunchacko Boban and Deepa Nair with then-kids Arun, Ashwin, and Manjima Mohan in supporting roles.
+This film is inspired by the Hindi film Hum Hain Rahi Pyar Ke (1993) which itself was based on the 1958 Hollywood movie Houseboat.

 Plot

 Benny, an orphan, takes care of his sister's three children.
-Benny's best friend at the orphanage was Annie, who was taken away by her father.
+Benny's best friend at the orphanage was Annie, who was taken away by her father to abroad.
 She decides to return to Benny.
 But fate has other plans.